riversyang/OIPs/OIPs/oip-2.md

 #### Layer 2: Core Components

 The components are highly reusable ones in all financial products / applications.
-It starts from the ExchangeComponent, RiskControlComponent, WhitelistComponent to WithdrawComponent, etc. These can be used from different kinds of indices or funds, also the further products on our road map, like lending, options and futures.
+Each of them should have its own speciality in its own area such as exchange components, fee caculators, etc. These can be used for different kinds of indices or funds, as well as the further products on our road map, like lending, options and futures.

 #### Layer 3: Financial Protocols

-​ This layer is focusing on more specific protocol level, it takes different components from layer 2 according to its own needs, just like building a house taking different parts.
-If you need to charge fees for your fund, just connect to a Chargeable component, and the fee amount is already calculated for you.
-This makes it so easy to create financial protocols with only having to focus on the specific business logic instead of worrying about how to build the fundamental components like selling tokens, whitelist, etc.
+​ This layer is focusing on more specific protocol level, it takes different components from layer 2 according to its own needs, just like building a house takes different parts.
+If you need to charge fees for your fund, just connect to a fee component, and the fee amount is already calculated for you.
+This makes it so easy to create financial protocols with only having to focus on the specific business logic instead of worrying about how to build the fundamental components such as selling tokens, whitelist, etc.

 #### Layer 4: Financial Applications